 No single indicator captures the full internal picture, but several measures help make participation visible.
 The advance-decline line is one of the clearest examples because it tracks the cumulative balance between advancing and declining stocks over time.
 It helps show whether participation is broadening, narrowing, or failing to confirm the path of the index.

-How to read breadth and participation as market conditions
+How to interpret breadth across market regimes

 FAQ